thumbor/thumbor/docs/usage.rst

 ~~~~~~

 The fit-in argument specifies that the image should not be auto-cropped
-but auto-resized (shrinked) to fit in an imaginary box of "E" width and
+and auto-resized to be **EXACTLY** the specified size, and should be fit in
-"F" height, instead.
+an imaginary box of "E" width and "F" height, instead.

 Consider an image of 800px x 600px, and a fit of 300px x 200px.
 This is
 how thumbor would resize it: